khanhtc1202/chio/README.md

 Summarization go [here](https://github.com/khanhtc1202/til/issues/7).

-Three metrics we carry about:
+Three metrics we care about:

 1. Abstractness (A):
 This metric has the range [0, 1].
 A value of 0 implies that the module has no abstract classes at all.
 A value of 1 implies that the module contains nothing but abstract classes.